IDerr/Goodix92/docs/ubuntu-windows-sgx-vm-instructions.md

 #### 4.1 Modifications to `vm.sh`

-- Included the path to the built qmeu-sgx
+- Included the path to the built qemu-sgx
 - Added the `-machine epc=2g` for SGX memory storage
 - Pass through the fingerprint USB device